Judging for the People

 Following disputes about his authority in 1843, Judge Willis left the colony where he was followed in quick succession by Judges Thierry and Jeffcott, until William a'Beckett, a barrister of the Sydney Bar, came south in 1845.

-To mark this occasion the Court has organised a range of activities throughout the year aimed at highlighting our rich history and heritage.
+To mark this occasion the Court organised a range of activities throughout 2016 aimed at highlighting our rich history and heritage.

-A special 175 exhibition showcases a range of artefacts spanning the entire history of the Court, highlighting some of its most significant cases and characters.
-The exhibition, held in the Supreme Court Library, is open to the public until the end of July 2016.
+A special 175 exhibition showcased a range of artefacts spanning the entire history of the Court, highlighting some of its most significant cases and characters.
+The exhibition, held in the Supreme Court Library, was open to the public until the end of July 2016.

-Also from 12 April, the Supreme Court building will come to life after dark.
+Since April 2016, the Supreme Court building has been lit after dark.
 Upon its completion in 1884, the magnificent building was a focal point in the city of Melbourne.
-More than 100 years on and today dwarfed by surrounding skyscrapers, the grand heritage-listed Trial Division building will once again be a draw card when it is alight in bright and magnificent hues.
+More than 100 years on, it is dwarfed by surrounding skyscrapers.
+The grand heritage-listed Trial Division building is once again a draw card with its bright and magnificent hues at night.
 A fitting tribute to the Court's contribution to the rule of law and the state of Victoria in its 175 year history.

 ABOVE: The Court alight in bright and magnificent hues.